ordina-jworks/ordina-jworks.github.io/_posts/2016-05-01-Using-JWT-Tokens-for-State-Transfer.md

 ### Scaling

 Adding versions to the headernames, documenting which microservices expect which versions of JWT tokens of other microservices, and making sure we implement the tolerant-reader principle when reading the tokens might be a step in the right direction to avoid mass hysteria when tokens have to be adjusted.
-But what is simply impossible to get around is the size restriction of headers in HTTP requests and responses.
+But what is simply impossible to get around, is the size restriction of headers in HTTP requests and responses.
 The HTTP specification doesn't put any restriction on header size (singular or combined).
-But webservers, reverse proxies, CDNs and other network components do.
+But web servers, reverse proxies, CDNs and other network components do.
 Why they do this is not entirely clear as the spec allows any size, but the fact of the matter is that these restrictions exist.
 Putting a list of ids in a header like in our products example, will eventually break as the list could get too long.
 It's not even clear how long is too long.